tmielke/fuse-demos/JBoss-Fuse/jaas-login-module-example-6.1/readme.md

   should list the new user testUser with the last command.

-- test the JAAS configuration using the bin/client script of JBoss Fuse 6.1 `bin/client -u testUser -p secret` should succeed the authentication
+- Test the JAAS configuration using the bin/client script of JBoss Fuse 6.1 `bin/client -u testUser -p secret` should succeed the authentication

   `bin/client -u <ldapUser> -p <ldapPassword>`